 She has been a panelist at the United Nations and been a guest speaker at various fan, media and technology conferences.
-Anita has been interviewed and featured in publications such as Wired, The Guardian, Rolling Stone, The Wall Street Journal, The New York Times and The Colbert Report.
+Anita has been interviewed and featured in publications such as Wired, The Guardian, Rolling Stone, The Wall Street Journal, The New York Times, Good Morning America and The Colbert Report.

 Anita was named one of TIME's 100 most influential people in the world in 2015 and was the recipient of the 2014 Game Developers Choice Ambassador Award.
 In 2016 Anita was awarded an honorary PhD from The New School in New York City.

-Anita's first book History vs Women: The Defiant Lives That They Don't Want You To Know, co-written with Ebony Adams is due out October 2, 2018.
+Anita's first book History vs Women: The Defiant Lives That They Don't Want You To Know, co-written with Ebony Adams is out now.

 More digital assets available for public use: https://www.flickr.com/photos/femfreq/albums